 ** The levels listed above have their own tab on the website for detailed information!

-Fee structure is under the Parents tab on the website
+Fee structure is under the Registration Fees tab on the website

 Please also consider that, much like other sports, there are potential additional costs for travel, tournaments (for older levels), end of the year parties, and coach & manager gifts.